-Learning Management System ("LMS") - is a computer program used to deliver education courses from the teacher to the scholar.
-It helps keep the learning organized and allow the teacher to create, adjust, and assign lessons and grades to the scholar.
+Learning Management System ("LMS") - A computer program used to deliver education courses from the teacher to the scholar.
+It helps keep the learning organized and allows the teacher to create, adjust, and assign lessons and grades to the scholar.

-Learning Period ("LP") - The span of time between which a scholar and teacher connect to review the learning for that time period.
-The span of time between which work assignments begin and when they are given to the teacher for evaluation.
+Learning Period ("LP") - The span of time between which a supervising teacher and scholar connect to review the learning for that time period when work assignments begin and when they are given to the teacher for evaluation.